 Company History

-The Bank obtained a business license as a commercial bank on 11 November 1955, based on the Decree of the Minister of Finance of the Republic of Indonesia No. 249544/U.M.II.
+Based on the Decree of the Minister of Finance of the Republic of Indonesia No. 249544/U.M.II, the Bank obtained a business license as a commercial bank on 11 November 1955.
 Subsequently, the Bank also received a license as a foreign exchange bank based on the Decree of the Board of Directors of Bank Indonesia No. 7/116/Kep/Dir/UD dated 22 November 1974.

-Throughout its existence, CIMB Niaga has achieved various reputations as a provider of quality banking products and services that can be relied upon.
-Furthermore, CIMB Niaga has also been able to achieve a number of other significant achievements and has played a role in determining the direction of the development of the banking industry in Indonesia.
+Throughout its business operations, CIMB Niaga has continuously gained various recognition as a provider of quality and trusted banking products and services.
+In line with this, CIMB Niaga has also successfully recorded various other significant achievements that further strengthen the Bank’s position and contribute to driving the development of the banking industry in Indonesia.

-CIMB Niaga was recorded in history as the first local bank to introduce banking services through Automatic Teller Machines (ATMs) in Indonesia in 1987.
+In 1987, CIMB Niaga was recorded in history as the first local bank to introduce banking services through Automatic Teller Machines (ATMs) in Indonesia.
 This achievement became an important milestone for the Bank that contributed to entering Indonesia into the modern banking era.

 On 29 November 1989, CIMB Niaga continued its steps to become a public company by listing its shares in PT Bursa Efek Indonesia (formerly PT Bursa Efek Jakarta and PT Bursa Efek Surabaya).
 In 1991, the Bank’s leadership and innovation in implementing the latest technology became increasingly recognized by becoming the first bank to provide online banking services in 1991.